 Man is the dwarf of himself.
 Once he was permeated and dissolved by spirit.
 He filled nature with his overflowing currents.
-Out from him sprang the sun and moon; from man, the sun; from woman, the moon.
-The laws of his mind, the periods of his actions externalized themselves into day and night, into the year and the seasons.
+Out from him sprang the sun and moon—from man, the sun; from woman, the moon.
+The laws of his mind, the periods of his actions, externalized themselves into day and night, into the year and the seasons.
 But, having made for himself this huge shell, his waters retired; he no longer fills the veins and veinlets; he is shrunk to a drop.
-He sees, that the structure still fits him, but fits him colossally.
-Say, rather, once it fitted him, now it corresponds to him from far and on high.
+He sees that the structure still fits him, but fits him colossally.
+Say, rather, once it fitted him, now it corresponds to him from afar and on high.
 He adores timidly his own work.
 Now is man the follower of the sun, and woman the follower of the moon.
-Yet sometimes he starts in his slumber, and wonders at himself and his house, and muses strangely at the resemblance betwixt him and it.
-He perceives that if his law is still paramount, if still he have elemental power, if his word is sterling yet in nature, it is not conscious power, it is not inferior but superior to his will.
-It is Instinct. – Ralph Waldo Emerson, Nature (Chapter VIII)
+Yet sometimes he starts in his slumber and wonders at himself and his house, and muses strangely at the resemblance betwixt him and it.
+He perceives that if his law is still paramount, if still he have elemental power, if his word is sterling yet in nature, it is not conscious power. – Ralph Waldo Emerson, Nature (Chapter VIII)

 [Beginning of recording] . . . in a way that will help you identify better with that which you really are, and with a lot of helpful hints on how to identify with the real you: the you that never, ever changes; the you that is whole, complete, perfect; the you that you’re trying to get to in everything you’re doing; the you that you’re looking for where it isn’t—externally.